matgou/GorgLdapOrmBundle/README.md

         password_type: sha1
 ```

 Sha1 is the default hashing method.
-In some cases (such as OpenLdap) the password is hashed server-side, if this is the case then change ```pasword_type``` to ```plaintext```
+In some cases (such as OpenLdap) the password is hashed server-side,
+if this is the case then change `password_type` to `plaintext`.

 Basic Usage
 -----------

-To use the ldapOrmBundle you have to add annotation in entity like this exemple :
+To use the GorgLdapOrmBundle you have to add annotation to an entity like this example:

 ```php
 namespace Gorg\Bundle\Application\Entity;